edwood-grant/sdl3-vapi/README.md

 ## How is this vapi written?

-This aims to be a semi-pure port of the C headers.
+This aims to be a 'semi-pure' port of the C headers.
 This means that currently, this API is not 'Vala-friendly'.
 Some basics have been introduced:

 1. All syntax is adapted to Vala style syntax.
-Some marcos will change syntax because they become functions adapting it to vala.
+Some macros will change syntax because they become functions adapting it to vala.
-    2. Each header is contained within its own namespace.
-For example: `SDL_init.h` wis located in the SDL3.Init namespace.
+3. Each header is contained within its own namespace.
+For example: `SDL_init.h` is located in the `SDL3.Init` namespace.
        * The only current exceptions are `SDL_keycode.h` and `SDL_scancode.h`,
-        which are located within the SDL3.Keyboard namespace.
+         which are located within the `SDL3.Keyboard` namespace.
-    2. Whenever possible, some defines lists become enums, most enums have the `SDL_` part stripper to make it mroe compact.
+2. Whenever possible, some defines lists become enums, most enums have the `SDL_` part stripper to make it more compact.
-    3. Most delegate have their *userdata pointer sotred as the self instance via `has_target`
+3. Most delegate have their *userdata pointer stored as the self instance via `has_target` and `instance_pos`

-Apart from these changes, all of the API should be as similar to the C API as possible.
+Apart from these changes, all the API should be as similar to the C API as possible.
 The recommended approach is to eventually create wrappers and interface around this binding for your project/engine/framework.